HRDs being interviewed by journalists

 4 July 2012

-During the 60 minutes of “Drops that crack the rock”, the audience is taken through the various emblematic cases of the José Alvear Restrepo Lawyers’ Collective, from the enforced disappeared, to the executions, tortures during the 1985 Palace of Justice Siege events and the DAS (“Colombian ex-intelligence secret services”) criminal drift during the Uribe Vélez administration, discovering cases such as the murder of Senator Manuel Cepeda Vargas in 1994, the Mapiripán massacre (Meta) in 1997, of Santo Domingo (Arauca) in 1998, or the enforced dispossession of land of the Wiwas and Kankuamas communities in the Sierra Nevada of Santa Marta.
+During the 60 minutes of “Drops that crack the rock”, the audience is taken through the various emblematic cases of the José Alvear Restrepo Lawyers’ Collective, from the enforced disappearance to the executions, tortures during the 1985 Palace of Justice Siege events and the DAS (“Colombian ex-intelligence secret services”) criminal drift during the Uribe Vélez administration, discovering cases such as the murder of Senator Manuel Cepeda Vargas in 1994, the Mapiripán massacre (Meta) in 1997, of Santo Domingo (Arauca) in 1998, or the enforced dispossession of land of the Wiwas and Kankuamas communities in the Sierra Nevada of Santa Marta.

 If you wish to discover the stories of these men and women who dedicate their lives in defending victims of a conflict marked with blood and fire, you cannot miss this documentary “Drops that crack the rock”, a film made by the Spanish director Antonio Girón Serrano.